Signal Boxes and Ground Frames

 CALLINGTON.
 The ground-level signal-box was located originally at the east (Gunnislake) end of the station platform at 9 miles 55 chains and it contained a 5-lever ground-lever lever-frame.
 At the time of the 1908 BoT Inspection Report this lever-frame worked Down Home and Up Starting signals, the points at the west (station) end of the run-round loop, the points for the siding adjacent to the platform line and the points leading into the west end of the engine-shed.
 The points at the east (Gunnislake) end of the run-round loop were worked by an adjacent 1-lever GF, which was unlocked by a key from the lever-frame in the signal-box.
 The block equipment for the single-line section to Gunnislake was kept in the station office.

 In 1916 a new connection was installed on the up side of the line east of the engine-shed, which was facing to Down trains and gave access to cattle sidings.
-The relevant BoT Inspection Report states that "...these points, together with all the other siding connections in the station, are worked from ground frames of one lever each, which are locked by the electric tablet for the section...".
-It is not clear how to interpret the reference to "all...connections", as the 5-lever frame in the signal-box was still in use at a later date, but it suggests that at least the new connection was provided with its own GF, rather than being controlled by an extension of the original east GF.
-This view is reinforced by the fact that, when subsequently a new 4-lever GF was installed at the east end of the station on 14/15-Sep-1926, the relevant SR Signalling Instruction No 30 of 1926 refers to the removal of the "existing three single-lever ground-frames".
+The relevant BoT Inspection Report states that "..these points, together with all the other siding connections in the station, are worked from ground frames of one lever each, which are locked by the electric tablet for the section...".
+It is not clear how to interpret the reference to "all...connections", as the 5-lever frame in the signal-box was still in use at a later date, but it suggests that at least the new connection was provided with its own GF rather than being controlled by an extension of the original east GF.
+This view is reinforced by the fact that, when subsequently a new 4-lever GF was installed at the east end of the station on 14/15-September-1926, the relevant SR Signalling Instruction No 30 of 1926 refers to the removal of the "existing three single-lever ground-frames".
 It would appear that subsequently this 4-lever GF was in turn replaced by a 3-lever GF, allegedly in 1946.
-Although this GF was uncovered, immediately behind it stood a rudimentary 3-sided shelter apparently made from corrugated-iron sheeting and presumably intended to provide some protection for the operator (click here for image).
+Although the GF itself was uncovered, immediately behind it stood a rudimentary 3-sided shelter apparently made from corrugated-iron sheeting and presumably intended to provide some protection for the operator (click here for image).
+In BR days the east GF was listed as being 208 yards from the signal-box.

 Further extensive changes to the layout took place in 1928, with modifications to some of the sidings and alterations of the various connections to the main line.
 In particular the existing tracks into the west end of the engine shed were removed and a new access provided from the east end.
 The siding next to the platform line was connected to the run-round loop instead of the main line, and therefore ceased to be controlled from the signal-box.
 The platform was lengthened by 94' at the eastern end and as a result the signal-box was moved about 20 yards nearer Gunnislake (5th February).
 All these changes were detailed in an Inspection Report dated 13-May-1929.

-Ground-frames (GF) existed at Bere Alston, Luckett and Callington stations, in addition to the main signal-boxes at those locations, and there were also a number of GFs at various intermediate sidings along the line.
-However the precise type of lever-frame that was used is unknown.
+Ground-frames (GF) existed at Bere Alston, Luckett and Callington stations, in addition to the main signal-boxes at those locations, and these have been described above in the details about their respective stations.
+However there were also a number of GFs at various intermediate sidings along the line, but the precise type of lever-frame that was used originally is unknown.
 At the time of the 1908 BoT Inspection intermediate sidings existed at the following locations:- Refuge, Perry Spear's, Cockings, Green Hill, Clitters, Hingston Down, Latchley, and Kit Hill.
 Additional sidings existed subsequently at Hill Westlake and Whiterock.
 Each of these sidings had a single GF controlling the connection to the main line, although after some alterations circa-1919 there were two separate GFs at Hingston Down.
 Click here for more details about the various sidings.

 Refuge and Perry Spear's sidings were located in the section between Calstock and Gunnislake and their GFs were unlocked by the tablets for that section.
-All the other sidings were situated between Gunnislake and Callington and therefore originally were unlocked by the train staff for that section, until the change to tablet working.
+All the other sidings were situated between Gunnislake and Callington and therefore originally were unlocked by the train staff for that section until the change to tablet working.
 All the original GFs were simple 1-lever frames, because the siding points were fitted with 'economic' FPLs.
-However during the 1920s many of those economic FPLs were replaced by the ordinary type, so the GFs were renewed as 2-lever frames.
-The following changes are known (although others may have taken place also):-
+However during the 1920s many of those economic FPLs were replaced by the ordinary type worked by a separate lever, so the associated GFs were renewed as 2-lever frames.
+The photograph on the right (click for larger image) shows the replacement 2-lever GF at Kit Hill in 1949, with the tablet release lock visible near the bottom of the first lever.
+The following GF replacements are known (although others may have taken place also):-

 None of the sidings or their ground-frames remained after 1966.